Planting Black-Eyed Susans

 Black-Eyed Susan Spacing

 Depending on the mature size, Black-Eyed Susan plants should be spaced far enough apart to provide good air circulation.
 Plants too close together tend to be affected by powdery mildew.
 Use the mature width as a guide to determine spacing between plants.
 If the width will be 3 feet, then place the plant 3 feet on center from the neighboring plant.
-Black-Eyed Susan rarely needs extra support from hoops or stakes when they are in full bloom.
+Black-Eyed Susans rarely need extra support from hoops or stakes when they are in full bloom.
 The stems are sturdy and strong.

 mulched-rudbeckia-little-goldstar.jpg

-Steps To Plant Black-Eyed Susan
+Steps To Plant Black-Eyed Susans

 Step 1 - Choose a location in full sun